Judges for Small Claims Court Cases in San Jacinto County

 The justice of the peace for San Jacinto County presides over small claims court actions for San Jacinto County.

 The clerk is often the first person small claims court litigants interact with in their case.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for San Jacinto County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
 Also, while the clerk can answer questions about procedures, the clerk cannot give legal advice.

-You cannot demand or ask for more than $10,000 in a small claims court case.
-(Government Code 28.093).
-Small claims parties can only recover money.
+A plaintiff cannot demand more than $10,000 in their action.
+(Texas Government Code 28.093).
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
 You cannot seek injunctive relief.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
-This type of relief would be injunctive relief.
+This would be called injunctive relief.

 Are there appeals in small claims court?

 A party can appeal a ruling if the amount of the judge’s award is in excess of $250.00.
 San Jacinto County Small Claims Court cases are heard in 4 courthouses in San Jacinto County.

 What can I expect at trial?

 The trial is relatively informal compared to a normal trial.
 In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
 Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
 A small claims court trial is much quicker, often lasting between 15-20 minutes.
 If a jury trial is required, the trial could last a few hours.